Poster by Paul Shipper

 This imitation leaves the pace feeling stunted instead of intentionally languid.
-I like Villeneuve’s films generally but frequently his film’s plots lack momentum between scenes.
+I like Villeneuve’s films generally but frequently his film’s plots lack momentum between scenes (he’s yet to direct a great script).
 This is why Enemy, an abstract mood piece, remains his best film, and in a way, more Blade Runner-ish than Blade Runner 2049.
 At 2 hours and 45 minutes it’s not that it feels slow, it’s that it feels disconnected.
 If anything, it’s told too fast and the many sub-plots feel like pit stops instead of peripheral appendages to K’s quest.
 Villeneuve has great visual control but the set-pieces here are underwhelming and tacked on.
-Forgive the continued comparisons, but the original’s moments of violence had a penetrating pathos that pulsed with a calm precision.
+Forgive the continued comparisons, but the original’s moments of violence had a calm, penetrating pathos.
 Here it’s just punches and a few explosions.
 Though, to be fair, they’re minimal and the characters are dimensional enough to make us care.

-This is a good film, more interesting than most, but it’s always chasing the shadow of a legendary one.
+This is a good film, more interesting than 95% of studio fare, but it’s always chasing the shadow of a legendary one.
 And yet, even with my disappointment, I’m surprised that this film was green-lit.
 Its pieces and overall vision are idiosyncratic enough that I’m sure the studio execs were scratching their heads when they saw what was made.
 There are genuinely fascinating ideas at play about what it means to be alive.
-Its strengths are more bold than the blockbuster stuff we constantly see from the likes of Disney.
-While the overarching story may be too overt, expository, and plotted out, the vignettes that K walks into carry the intrigue of a 1940s detective tale, and the way that the “chosen one” narrative is subverted is the one element that feels like the original.
+And I’m sure I missed some of the subtext and literary connections.
+While the overarching story may be too expository and plotted out, the vignettes that K walks into carry the intrigue of a 1940s detective tale, and the way that the “chosen one” narrative is subverted is the one element that feels like the original.
 If it briefly comes close to the original, it’s in K’s arc which is full of allegory, yearning, and literary depth.